Lucky Charms: Where Notre Dame Stands With Targets In 2023 Rivals250

 Click here to read tonight’s Lucky Charms.

 Because of the high amount of players Notre Dame is after in the rankings, we've been running this series all week.
-Click here for part one.
+Click here for part one and here for part two.

 ----